 LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification Access would need to be safeguarded into surrounding land LAA141 and LAA276 to facilitate future development with good connectivity. and enhancement of valued landsapes).
-LAA275 Retford Land north of Grove Coach Road 10.13 250 Agriculture Both Bracken Lane and Grove Coach Road (Restricted byway) will require improvement including road widening and the provision of footways fronting the site.
+Assessment of suitability Appropriateness and market attractiveness intribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RA G Reasoned justification Access would need to be safeguarded into surrounding land LAA141 and LAA276 to facilitate future development with good connectivity. and enhancement of valued landsapes).
+S LAA275 Retford Land north of Grove Coach Road 10.13 250 Agriculture Both Bracken Lane and Grove Coach Road (Restricted byway) will require improvement including road widening and the provision of footways fronting the site.
 The County Council's Rights of Way Officer should be consulted with respect the latter (if the site is taken forward).
-The two roads should then be linked either through the site or by way of improvements to Grove Coach Road across the eastern site boundary. - A Transport Assessment will likely be required prepared in accordance with Planning Practice Guidance.
+The two roads should then be linked either through the site or by way of improvements to Grove Coach Road across the eastern site boundary A Transport Assessment will likely be required prepared in accordance with Planning Practice Guidance.
 Floodzone 2 along the western boundary.
 Potential to be policy compliant if landscape impact, highway standards, and flood risk can be addressed.
 Potentially suitable if landscape impact and highway standards can be satisfactorily addressed.
 Popular location/bouyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
-Greenfield site Potential to have an adverse impact on the landscape.
+Greenfield Potential to have an adverse impact on the landscape.
 Available Suitability should be informed by a landscape assessment.
 Reasonable Alternative.
 Discounted at stage 3 See Appendix B LAA034, LAA165, LAA275 Retford Land north and south of Grove Coach Road 12 250 Agriculture Both Bracken Lane and Grove Coach Road (Restricted byway) will require improvement including road widening and the provision of footways fronting the site.
 The County Council's Rights of Way Officer should be consulted with respect the latter (if the site is taken forward).
-The two roads should then be linked either through the site or by way of improvements to Grove Coach Road across the eastern site boundary. - A Transport Assessment will likely be required Floodzone 2 along the western boundary.
-A sequential and exceptions test would be required to demonstrate that this part of the site is suitable for development.
-It could potentially be used for SuDs/open space.
-Potential to be policy compliant if landscape impact, highway standards, and flood risk can be addressed.
+The two roads should then be linked either through the site or by way of improvements to Grove Coach Road across the eastern site boundary A Transport Assessment will likely be required the site is suitable Potential to be policy compliant if landscape impact, highway standards, and flood risk can be addressed.
 Potentially contrary to para 159 of the NPPF if Flood Risk.
 Potentially suitable if landscape impact and highway standards can be satisfactorily addressed Popular location/buoyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
 Greenfield Site Potential to have an adverse impact on the landscape.
 Avaliable Potentially suitable if landscape impact and highway standards can be satisfactorily addressed.
 Suitability should be informed by a landscape assessment, highways assessment, and flood risk assessment.
 Reasonable Alternative.
 Discounted at Stage 3.
 See Appendix B